teesloane/Auth-Boss/README.md

 - Never store passwords as plain text in a database.
 - Never write your own hashing algorithm (unless you're really really smart)
-- Do not write your own authentication technology, again, unless you're really really smart.
+- Do not write your own authentication technology (again, unless you're really really smart).
 - Use [HTTPS](https://en.wikipedia.org/wiki/HTTPS).

 **Some quotes**